-Fortunately, Givebutter offers Track—the world’s first free nonprofit CRM to help you better understand, track, and communicate with your audience.
-To leverage Track to push your LYBUNT and SYBUNT groups over the finish line, be sure to take advance of these features:
+Fortunately, Givebutter offers robust donor management tools and the world’s first free nonprofit CRM to help you better understand, track, and communicate with your audience.
+To leverage Givebutter’s built-in CRM to push your LYBUNT and SYBUNT groups over the finish line, be sure to take advance of these features:

-With Givebutter’s new advanced reporting functionality, you’ll be able to analyze donors’ giving history and understand your contacts like never before.
-For example, you’ll be able to filter donor giving history by various date ranges, such as “last month,” “last year,” or another time period.
-Then, you can compare those who gave last year to those who didn’t give this year to create a LYBUNT segment.
+With Givebutter’s advanced filtering functionality, you can analyze donors’ giving history and understand your contacts like never before.
+For example, you can filter donor giving history by various date ranges, such as “last month,” “last year,” or another time period.
+Then, compare those who gave last year to those who didn’t give this year to create a LYBUNT segment.
 Your SYBUNT segment will include past donors who did not give this year or last year.
 The best part?
 This new Givebutter feature will actually include LYBUNT and SYBUNT as preset segments, making it easier than ever to identify (and re-engage!) these groups.

-Givebutter’s advanced reporting will also allow you to filter contacts by transaction data, gift amount, tickets (i.e., event attendance), or team members (allowing you to target members of various multi-team campaigns).
+Givebutter’s advanced filtering also allows you to filter contacts by transaction data, gift amount, tickets (i.e., event attendance), or team members (allowing you to target members of various multi-team campaigns).
 That way, you get a holistic, 360-degree view of who is most likely to give, allowing you to move donors down the funnel.

 2. Saved segments 👯